 The Prix Galien - Prix Galien Canada

 The Prix Galien is the most prestigious award in the field of Canadian pharmaceutical research and innovation.
 Referred to as the Nobel Prize of pharmaceutical research, it recognizes the efforts and achievements of pharmaceutical research and development.
-Awarded to a researcher, or research team who has made a significant contribution to pharmaceutical research in Canada.

 Fellow - American Academy of Nursing